 For us at Go Natural English, awesome English means that you speak confident, fluent, and interesting English!
-Many English learners might not know, or might not have been taught before, that it is so important to enunciate your words.
+Many English learners might not know or might not have been taught before, that it is so important to enunciate your words.
 Enunciation means that you say or pronounce your words clearly, without skipping sounds and without mumbling.
-To enunciate your words means to open your mouth, to correctly use the muscles in your mouth (and your tongue and your breath) to create the correct sounds, and pronounce each sound in the proper way.
+To enunciate your words means to open your mouth, correctly use the muscles in your mouth (and your tongue and your breath) to create the correct sounds, and pronounce each sound in the proper way.

 Many English learners might be too shy or unsure to enunciate words properly.
 Maybe you’re not opening your mouth enough, or you’re not producing a sound in the correct way, and there could be several reasons for this.

 - Does your native language not have this particular sound?

 - Are you unsure of what the correct pronunciation for some words should sound like?